 For the world of supplement manufacturing, the plant-based food trend could mean a rise in nutrient supplements for vitamins and minerals commonly found in meats, such as B-complex vitamins.
-It should come as no surprise that when the diet of the masses changes, so does the food and nutrition industries.
+It should come as no surprise that when the diet of the masses changes, so do the food and nutrition industries.
 And while the transition may be slow at first, it’s expected that nearly 60% of the globe will be eating plant-based diets by 2040.
 On the whole, the trend toward plant-based diets is not only good for the food and supplement industry, but it’s good for the planet as well, offering a major boost to sustainability efforts.

 Nutrition comes in all sorts of packages, whether directly from whole foods or from a supplement.
 If you decide a plant-based diet is right for you, keep a close eye on your vitamin intake and be sure to supplement any nutrients you may not be able to get from your usual diet.